©2018 By Corbin Ball, CMP, CSP, DES

 8. Create how-to videos with points to get the most out of the conference, exhibition, orientation, networking, etc.

-9. Most convention bureaus have videos to post about their city, the local attractions, and things to do.
+9. Most convention bureaus have attractive, nicely produced videos about their city, the local attractions, and things to do.
+Embed these videos on your event website.

 12. Create a Pinterest page to aggregate these YouTube videos as well.